 Away from the court:

-Moody has continued to place priority on her education, keeping up her grades and GPA, she will be entering her second year at the University of Alabama this upcoming fall.
+Moody is entering her second year at the University of Alabama.
 She is intentional about using her platform to uplift and encourage others through sharing her hard work and achievements.

 In their own words:

 “I think this can be a reminder to athletes that things do not always go exactly the way that you want them to.
 Sometimes there will be adversity that you must fight through, but it will just make the end all the more worth it.”

 “I didn’t want to be considered disabled.
 I didn’t want any limitations to be put on me.”

 “I like to be the best; I like to outwork people.
 For me to not be able to do certain things right away just because I wasn’t physically capable of it or I hadn’t healed enough to do so, I think was the hardest part.”